 A strength is the approachability of the partners.
 “I have actually called a supervisor Dad before,” one rookie quips.
 Work/life balance is also very good, with DAC Beachcroft boasting some of the lowest hours of any major corporate law firm.
 According to our figures, the average leave the office time is just after 6pm (see below).

 An area where the firm falls down is international secondments, which are rare to non-existent despite the firm’s impressive global coverage.
 However, around a quarter of rookies do client secondments.
 Destinations include AXA, AIG and Unilever.

-Another gripe voiced by DAC Beachcroft juniors is over money – with the London newly qualified pay among the lowest in the City (the trade-off is of course those fantastic hours).
-Regional salaries are also on the low side relative to the firm's peers.
-This produces considerable grumbling, with myth making abounding about the firm's perceived stinginess.
-One tipster tells us: "The free tea bags throughout the office appear to be made from the sweepings left over when the first lot of sweepings have already been used up."
+Another gripe voiced by DAC Beachcroft juniors is over money – with the London newly qualified pay among the lower in the City (the trade-off is of course those fantastic hours).
+Regional salaries vary but can be on the low side relative to the firm’s peers.
+This produces considerable grumbling, with myth making abounding about the firm’s perceived stinginess.
+One tipster tells us: “The free tea bags throughout the office appear to be made from the sweepings left over when the first lot of sweepings have already been used up.”
 But in fairness to the firm it also offers some solid perks, including a “good” bonus scheme, “excellent” pension plan “with higher firm contributions”, private healthcare and subsidised gym membership.